 – Stanimir A Alexandrov, Stanimir A Alexandrov PLLC

-To assist the tribunal, counsel should, on the one hand, emphasise their strongest arguments at the hearing and establish eye contact with the tribunal, and, on the other, pace the presentation so that the tribunal has some time to breathe.
+To assist the tribunal, counsel should, on the one hand, emphasise his or her strongest arguments at the hearing and establish eye contact with the tribunal, and, on the other, pace the presentation so that the tribunal has some time to breathe.
 An advocate should try to pick up the tribunal’s non-verbal cues as much as possible, even if it might be harder to do than in an in-person hearing.
-Here, the role of the second and third chairs at the hearing becomes even more important; it is simply not possible for the lead advocate to deliver the speech, look into the camera and pick up on all of the tribunal’s cues at the same time.
+Here, the role of the second and third chairs becomes even more important; it is simply not possible for the lead advocate to deliver the speech, look into the camera and pick up on all of the tribunal’s cues at the same time.
 The second and third chairs should be focusing on the tribunal’s reactions and informing the lead advocate as the hearing goes on, so that he or she can adapt the advocacy.

-To screenshare or not to screenshare?
+To screen share or not to screen share?

 Use of videos in oral statements

 PowerPoint slides have often been used during in-person oral openings, and they continue to be popular presentation tools in virtual hearings and webinars.
 However, rarely do counsel in an arbitration use video clips as part of their advocacy in oral openings or closings.
 Virtual hearings and videoconferencing platforms undoubtedly make the use of videos easier because people are already looking at a screen.
-Counsel should consider utilising video clips as part of their advocacy, if it fits the case.
+Therefore, counsel should consider utilising video clips as part of their advocacy, if it fits the case.

-- With respect to oral closings (if ordered by the tribunal), the use of video clips of witness testimony can be quite effective since it gives a more ‘live’ feeling of the evidence (rather than simply quoting from a transcript).
+- With respect to oral closings (if ordered by the tribunal), the use of video clips of witness testimony can be quite effective as it gives a more ‘live’ feeling of the evidence (rather than simply quoting from a transcript).

 - In construction disputes, videos could be paired with 3D design to give the viewers a better understanding, especially if it involves technical issues.